cdcasey/12gov3/posts/2020-07-14-40-houseplants/index.md

 excerpt: ""
 ---

 In this episode, Hallie and Chris discuss houseplants.
-They discuss a brief history of houseplants, as well as some of Hallie's favorite varieties and tips for keeping them!
+They discuss a brief history of houseplants, as well as some of Hallie’s favorite varieties and tips for keeping them!
 Also, Hallie clearly knows much more about Girls Scout cookies than Chris does.

 [Read the full episode transcript.](https://www.onetogrowonpod.com/40-houseplants-transcript)